|Quick Facts: Radiation Therapists

 Radiation therapists work in hospitals, offices of physicians, and outpatient centers.
 Most radiation therapists work full time.

-Most radiation therapists complete programs that lead to an associate’s degree or a bachelor’s degree in radiation therapy.
-Radiation therapists must be licensed or certified in most states.
-Requirements vary by state, but often include passing a national certification exam.
+Radiation therapists typically need an associate’s or bachelor’s degree in radiation therapy.
+Most states require radiation therapists to be licensed or certified, which often includes passing a national certification exam.

-Employment of radiation therapists is projected to grow 14 percent from 2014 to 2024, much faster than the average for all occupations.
-The risk of cancer increases as people age, so an aging population may increase demand for radiation therapists.
+Employment of radiation therapists is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for radiation therapists.